suit-wg/architecture/draft-ietf-suit-architecture.md

 * Rollback attacks must be prevented

-* High reliability
+* Robust against becoming unbootable

 * Operate with a small bootloader

 * Small Parsers

-* Minimal impact on existing firmware formats
+* No impact on existing firmware formats

 * Robust permissions

 * Diverse modes of operation

-* Suitability to software and personalization data
+* Suitability for software and personalization data

 ## Agnostic to how firmware images are distributed